oren/node-website-template/Readme.md

 * **Small Modules** - No single JavaScript file should be more than about 200 lines.
 If it is, then that's a sign that it should be split up.
 * **DRY Dependencies** - If multiple different routes all have to keep doing the same thing, then they should either be the same route, or the repeated bits belong in a dependency.
 * **No lib folder** - If you would put it in `lib/`, then it belongs in a separate module.

-## Why can't you use express?

-express is a great framework but all you usually need is to route urls to functions and if you are building a website and not just an API you can simply add a templating engine.
-There is probably a module for what you need.
-The only challenge is to find it and I hope that this codebase would help a little bit.
-There are two drawback for using expresss.
-The first is connect/middleware - every middleware you add is being added to each request to your server even if not all the requests needs it.
-The second drawback is it doesn't play nice with stream - one of the core aspects of Node.

 ## Folders structure